CannonFodderr/audiosystem/README.md

 #### TL`DR
 Imagine a recording studio control room only with multiple recording rooms.
 The control room is able to monitor, talkback, control playback, volume and many other element for each room.

-#### Why did you create this?
 This is a digital version of an analog system created to help with reading disabilities treatment.

 #### Can I try it?
 Yep but, This is a local project that supposed to work offline.